Attachments

 const fs = require("fs");

-// inside a message object
+// The attachments array goes inside your message object

 attachments: [

 // 1.
-Plain text
+Plain text string

 {